scalastic/scalastic.github.io/_posts/en/2026-01-03-hexaglue-architecture-compilator.markdown

 Infrastructure won’t disappear.
 But it can become **far less invasive**.

-HexaGlue is exploring that future:
+HexaGlue is exploring that future.

-{% github_card hexaglue/hexaglue %}

 ### TL;DR